HelloWash/Public/Jax-Kar-Wash-API-Integration–Discussion-Document.md

 **Priority:** Yes

 **Purpose:** Identify the customer by phone number.
 Used at call start and when the caller is identified by phone.
+At call start, the system uses the incoming call’s phone number (ANI) to call this endpoint before playing any greeting so the AI can greet the customer by name and with context.

 **Endpoint:** `POST /api/customers/lookup-by-phone`